gmag11/EnigmaIOT/docs/howto.md

 This creates a JSON object with all data you need and sends it to gateway using `sendJson ()` method.
 Notice that EnigmaIOT uses esp-now protocol to communicate nodes with gateway.
 This implies a limit of 250 bytes per message, including headers.
 So, if you have problem receiving messages or you get partial data check the length of your payload.

 #### Additional functions

+There are a few of additional functions.
+Check other controller examples to learn how to use them.

+- [**EnigmaIOTButtonController**](https://github.com/gmag11/EnigmaIOT/tree/master/examples/EnigmaIOT-Button-Controller): Node that send messages when a button is pressed.
+(Non sleepy)
+- [**EnigmaIOT-DashButton-Controller**](https://github.com/gmag11/EnigmaIOT/tree/master/examples/EnigmaIOT-DashButton-Controller): Node that wakes from deep sleep when a button is pressed, send its message and sleeps indefinitely.
+(Sleepy)
+- [**EnigmaIOT-Led-Controller**](https://github.com/gmag11/EnigmaIOT/tree/master/examples/EnigmaIOT-Led-Controller): Node that controls a singled light or LED (Non sleepy)
+- [**EnigmaIOT-Sensor-Controller**](https://github.com/gmag11/EnigmaIOT/tree/master/examples/EnigmaIOT-Sensor-Controller): Node that send value from a DS18B20 temperature sensor regularly.
+(Sleepy)
+- [**EnigmaIOT-SmartSwitch-Controller**](https://github.com/gmag11/EnigmaIOT/tree/master/examples/EnigmaIOT-SmartSwitch-Controller): Smart switch that uses a button to toggle a relay.
+It sends status messages regularly and on every toggle action.
+It listens for messages to allow remote control.
+(Non sleepy)

+##### Listen for incoming messages from gateway

+Some kind of nodes as light controllers or smart switches should accept incoming messages to control different parameters.
+This can be achieved with `processRxCommand` and `sendCommandResp`.

+##### Notice when a node is connected or disconnected from EnigmaIOT network

+It may be useful for a node to know if it is actually connected to gateway.
+To implement this you may fill these two methods: `connectInform` and `disconnectInform`.

+##### Save and recover custom persistent configuration

+Sometimes you need some data to be stored persistently on node sleeps or power cycles.
+There are a couple methods that may be implemented to achieve this: `loadConfig` and `saveConfig`.

+##### Add custom parameters to configuration portal

+You may want to add your own configuration fields to first configuration web portal on node.
+You can get this by implementing `configManagerStart` and `configManagerExit`.

+#### Advanced tuning

+There are some advanced settings on `EnigmaIOTconfig.h`.
+You may modify this data but it is important that you understand what every setting means.
+If you adjust them randomly you may get into instabilities or your node may be unable to communicate at all.